dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A90: AI Ascent - server.ts (Reference)
 # Date Created: C29
 # Author: AI Model & Curator
-# Updated on: C102 (Add error handling to stream pipe to prevent crash)
+# Updated on: C102 (Add stream error handler to prevent crash)

 - **Key/Value for A0:**
 - **Description:** A reference copy of the `server.ts` file from the `aiascent.game` project.
-The proxy route now includes an error handler on the `nodeStream` to gracefully handle `AbortError` events, preventing the server from crashing when a stream is cancelled by the client.
+The proxy route has been updated with a stream error handler to gracefully catch `AbortError` and prevent the server from crashing when a client cancels a request.
 - **Tags:** reference, source code, backend, nodejs, express, streaming, sse, abortcontroller, error handling

 ## 1. Overview

 This artifact contains the updated source code for `server.ts`.
 The `/api/dce/proxy` route has been made more robust.
-An `.on('error', ...)` handler has been added to the stream being piped back to the client.
-This is the critical fix to catch the `AbortError` that is emitted when the `AbortController` is triggered by a client disconnection, preventing the unhandled error from crashing the entire Node.js process.
+A `.on('error', ...)` handler has been added to the stream being piped from the vLLM server.
+This is the critical fix that catches the `AbortError` emitted when a stream is cancelled, preventing the unhandled exception that was crashing the Node.js process in the previous cycle.

 ## 2. Source Code (with stream error handling)